-Author: Nathan Nobis Category: Ethics Wordcount: 1000 Sadly, there are people in very bad medical conditions who want to die.
+Author: Nathan Nobis Category: Ethics Word count: 1000 Listen here Sadly, there are people in very bad medical conditions who want to die.
 They are in pain, they are suffering, and they no longer find their quality of life to be at an acceptable level anymore.
-When people like this are kept alive by machines or other medical … Continue reading Euthanasia, or Mercy Killing
+When people like this are kept alive by machines … Continue reading Euthanasia, or Mercy Killing

-Author: Chelsea Haramia Category: Ethics Word Count: 855 1.
+Author: Chelsea Haramia Category: Ethics Word Count: 855 Listen here 1.
 What Applied Ethicists Do The modern-day, direct study of applied ethics arguably began with Judith Jarvis Thomson’s 1971 article “A Defense of Abortion.”1 Thomson argued that it is permissible to have an abortion even if the fetus is a person with a right to life.
-Given that many … Continue reading Applied Ethics
+Given … Continue reading Applied Ethics

 Abortion involves the intentional killing of a human being.
 Killing human beings is often deeply wrong, so is abortion wrong?
 If so, when?
 And why?